 👉 2.
 Rinse with a garden hose to clear dust and surface dirt.

 👉 3.
-Spot-treat odors or stains using turf-safe cleaning products (avoid harsh detergents).
+Spot-treat odors or stains using turf-safe cleaning products.
+Avoid harsh detergents.

 👉 4.
 Brush with a turf groomer or stiff broom to lift blades and reduce matting.